-Update your bathroom by building a DIY bathroom vanity with large drawers.
+Update your bathroom by building a new bathroom vanity with large drawers.

 Remodeling a bathroom on a budget can be done!
 I know, this is the second one we’ve done in our current home (you can check out the master bathroom remodel here).